PILATES PERSONAL TRAINING

-Restorative Pilates provides all the benefits of Pilates, but at a slower pace and with lower impact.
-A gentle approach to classic Pilates, Restorative Pilates is designed for those who require carefully monitored exercises to increase strength, stability, and balance.
-The results will increase functionality and ease of movement.
+Restorative Pilates provides all the benefits of Pilates, but at a slower pace & with lower impact.
+A gentle approach to classic Pilates, Restorative Pilates is designed for those who require carefully monitored exercises to increase strength, stability, & balance.
+The results will increase functionality & ease of movement.

 Physical limitations will be addressed and exercises will be designed to accommodate those limitations while achieving the benefits of Pilates—a body in balance.
-Please contact Johanna Avery at (707) 934-0550 for more information.
+Please contact the front desk at (707) 996-3111 for more information.

 OUR PILATES-TRAINED PROS

-Marri was trained and certified in Pilates through ITT with Madeline Black and A Body of Work with Jean Sullivan in San Francisco in 2004.
-She found Pilates after an extensive injury and lengthy rehabilitation that changed her life and relationship with her body.
-After working intensively with a talented trainer, she knew she found her new calling and became a certified instructor.
-Marri sees Pilates as a wonderful adjunct to all other sports and physical activities as well as being an extremely fulfilling physical modality on its own.
-Marri recently received her Certified Health Navigator diploma from Sonoma State University, helping patients and individuals realize their health goals and navigating the sometimes very complicated medical system with people undergoing long term illnesses and diagnoses, in addition to being a Registered Nurse with a CRRN certification, specializing in Rehabilitation.
-Phone (707) 337-9291
+Marri was trained & certified in Pilates through ITT with Madeline Black & A Body of Work with Jean Sullivan in San Francisco in 2004.
+She found Pilates after an extensive injury & lengthy rehabilitation that changed her life & relationship with her body.
+After working intensively with a talented trainer, she knew she found her new calling & became a certified instructor.
+Marri sees Pilates as a wonderful adjunct to all other sports & physical activities as well as being an extremely fulfilling physical modality on its own.
+Marri recently received her Certified Health Navigator diploma from Sonoma State University, helping patients & individuals realize their health goals & navigating the sometimes very complicated medical system with people undergoing long-term illnesses & diagnoses, in addition to being a Registered Nurse with a CRRN certification, specializing in Rehabilitation.

-Diala grew up outside the United States, and was not aware of Pilates until 2009.
+Diala grew up outside the United States, & was not aware of Pilates until 2009.
 While attending college, she was introduced to the Pilates Method as she pursued her degree in Bachelors of Art.
-Within less than a year of practicing Pilates with Kinesiology Instructor Sarah Artha, Diala noticed a deeper connection between her mind and body.
-She felt alive again, renewed and rejuvenated.
-Inspired, Diala went on to further educate herself in the Pilates Method, and has chosen to become a teacher to share the benefits of Pilates with others.
-Diala is currently a fully certified trainer through the College of San Mateo and Balanced Body™.
-She has worked with clients of all ages and levels, and enjoys watching her students benefit the way she has.
-Her goal is to inspire and motivate people, helping them realize their body’s full potential.
-Diala’s classes incorporate her joy of movement, with a focus on breathing and stretching, for a workout that is both challenging and fun!
-Diala continues to attend workshops and conferences to expand her knowledge in Pilates.
-Phone (650) 270-5388
+Within less than a year of practicing Pilates with Kinesiology Instructor Sarah Artha, Diala noticed a deeper connection between her mind & body.
+She felt alive again, renewed & rejuvenated.
+Inspired, Diala went on to further educate herself in the Pilates Method, & has chosen to become a teacher to share the benefits of Pilates with others.
+Diala is currently a fully certified trainer through the College of San Mateo & Balanced Body™.
+She has worked with clients of all ages & levels, & enjoys watching her students benefit the way she has.
+Her goal is to inspire & motivate people, helping them realize their body’s full potential.
+Diala’s classes incorporate her joy of movement, with a focus on breathing & stretching, for a workout that is both challenging & fun!
+Diala continues to attend workshops & conferences to expand her knowledge in Pilates.

-Kim is the Parkpoint Sonoma Group Exercise Director, and is Pilates Certified through Carol Appel Pilates Plus and Stamina Mind*Body Fitness in both Mat & Reformer.
-She is a Certified Personal Trainer and Instructor through the American Council on Exercise (ACE) for over 25 years.
-Kim enjoys all types of Personal Training including training with weights; the Pilates Reformer or Pilates Mat Training.
+Kim is the Parkpoint Sonoma Group Exercise Director, and is Pilates Certified through Carol Appel Pilates Plus & Stamina Mind•Body Fitness in both Mat & Reformer.
+She is a Certified Personal Trainer & Instructor through the American Council on Exercise (ACE) for over 25 years.
+She enjoys all types of personal training including training with weights, the Pilates Reformer, & Pilates Mat Training.
 Kim is conscientious with her clients to make sure that they are trained according to their particular fitness level, as well as other body considerations of the client.
 “I try to be very conscientious with the client to make sure that they are trained according to their particular fitness level, as well as other specific body consideration or injuries.
 We work together as a team.”

-Enrica started her exercise career 23 years ago as a Group Ex Instructor and Personal Trainer in the field of Fitness.
-Her interest in fitness for the whole body led her to expand her training to include Pilates and Aqua Aerobics.
-She has 11 years of Pilates training and was certified with Monica Anderson (Gold Certified Pilates Method Alliance Teacher) and through Stott Pilates International.
-She also holds certifications through ACE and AFAA.
+Enrica began her exercise career as a Group Ex Instructor & Personal Trainer.
+Her interest in fitness for the whole body led her to expand her training to include Pilates & Aqua Aerobics.
+She has 11 years of Pilates training & was certified with Monica Anderson (Gold Certified Pilates Method Alliance Teacher) & through Stott Pilates International.
+She also holds certifications through ACE & AFAA.
 Enrica encourages her students to explore aqua aerobics.
 This is an excellent way to get a super cross-training to complement all types of fitness programs.
 Besides having awesome resistance factors built in, the water is also forgiving to any injuries that might be holding a current exerciser back from doing other physical activities.
 Enrica has always been sensitive to the need of mixing up exercise routines to see a greater change in overall health.
-She is dedicated to working with her clients to develop a program that brings each person a wonderful sense of strength, awareness, balance, and well-being.
-Phone (702) 743-5421
+She is dedicated to working with her clients to develop a program that brings each person a wonderful sense of strength, awareness, balance, & well-being.

 Rickee has been engaged in the practice of Pilates since 2000 when she first discovered Pilates via mat classes at Parkpoint Club.
-Her work with the Pilates apparatus began a few years later following a rotator cuff injury, where she found complete relief from pain and impingement.
-She received her training and certification through ITT at A Body of Work in San Francisco and with Madeline Black at Studio M in Sonoma in 2007-2008.
+Her work with the Pilates apparatus began a few years later following a rotator cuff injury, where she found complete relief from pain & impingement.
+She received her training & certification through ITT at A Body of Work in San Francisco & with Madeline Black at Studio M in Sonoma in 2007-2008.
 She is also a nationally-certified Pilates Method Alliance trainer.
-Rickee comes from a Ballet/Jazz dance background and has employed the use of yoga, cardio, and weight work as a compliment to her daily Pilates practice.
-She delights in passing on her Pilates knowledge to assist clients toward better access and improvement of the body’s dynamics related to alignment, mobility, and strength, as well as bringing benefit to life’s daily activities and enhancement of overall well-being.
-Phone (415) 309-4904
+Rickee comes from a Ballet/Jazz dance background and has employed the use of yoga, cardio, & weight work as a compliment to her daily Pilates practice.
+She delights in passing on her Pilates knowledge to assist clients toward better access & improvement of the body’s dynamics related to alignment, mobility, & strength, as well as bringing benefit to life’s daily activities & enhancement of overall well-being.